Iran Tour FAQ

 - if you need to book a flight back to Tehran, we will help you book this after you arrive in Iran.
-There are multiple flights from Shiraz to Tehran daily, all times of day and night, the price is typically less than 80 Euro.
+There are multiple flights from Shiraz to Tehran daily, all times of day and night.

 - if you are a travelling on a passport from USA/Canada/UK, you may need to pay for a “guide” for any extra days (minimum of 100 EUR per day, may be shared with other tour guests – the costs may be higher if you’re leaving Shiraz during this time).

 NOTE: it’s easier/cheaper to stay longer than to arrive earlier.
 Shiraz hotels are cheaper/better value than Tehran.

 NOTE: I know this guide thing seems sucky, but it’s a requirement.
-Don’t worry, your guides are not government employees – they’re cool people, chosen by me, English speaking, freelance guides – they’ll help you do/see whatever you wish.
+Don’t worry, your guides are not government employees – they’re cool people, hand-chosen, English speaking, YOMADIC guides – they’ll help you do/see whatever you wish.

 AIRPORT ARRIVAL PROCEDURE

-Unless I’ve advised otherwise – try to locate “Lux Taxi”, and provide them the hotel details (the hotel booking is in your name, it’s highly likely I will already be at the hotel, and I’ll be sending you an email about a week before your trip with the hotel name and address).
-Pay Lux Taxi in USD/Euro/Iranian Rial) – if you are arriving during “normal” hours on the start date of the tour.
-Taxi’s will charge around 20 EUR maximum.
+Unless I’ve advised otherwise – locate the taxi’s and provide them the hotel details (the hotel booking is in your name (we’ll be sending you an email about a week before your trip with the hotel name and address).
+You can pay for the Taxi in USD/Euro/Iranian Rial) – drivers will charge around 20 EUR maximum.

 A taxi to the airport in Shiraz is typically less than 10 Euro (available 24 hours a day), we will assist with arranging this.